msharekh/LineOnLine/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+> Components are the main building block for Angular applications.
+Each component consists of:

+    - An HTML template that declares what renders on the page
+    - A Typescript class that defines behavior
+    - A CSS selector that defines how the component is used in a template
+    - Optionally, CSS styles applied to the template

-ng generate component person
-ng g c recipes-list --spec false
+ng generate component restaurant ng g c restaurant-list --spec false
 * install style/script
 npm i bootstrap@3.3.7
 npm i jquery@1.9.1